omoultosEthTuDelft/web/index.md

 <section markdown="1">

+- July 2023: New paper in Polymers: [Chemical Feedback in Templated Reaction-Assembly of Polyelectrolyte Complex Micelles: A Molecular Simulation Study of the Kinetics and Clustering](https://www.mdpi.com/2073-4360/15/14/3024).
 - July 2023: The new paper by Bin Fang in JCED is chosen as ACS Editors' Choice: [Solubilities and Self-Diffusion Coefficients of Light n-Alkanes in NaCl Solutions at the Temperature Range (278.15–308.15) K and Pressure Range (1–300) bar and Thermodynamics Properties of Their Corresponding Hydrates at (150–290) K and (1–7000) bar](https://pubs.acs.org/doi/full/10.1021/acs.jced.3c00225).
 - July 2023: Welcome to [Dimitris Mintsis](https://www.linkedin.com/in/dimitris-mintsis-39a158209/?originalSubdomain=gr) who joined the group for his MSc thesis in collaboration with TATA STEEL.
 - June 2023: Jelle received the [best pitch/poster price](https://www.linkedin.com/search/results/content/?fromMember=%5B%22ACoAADduMTIB9TST9L7P_0rmi5zV-zWAq8e1CWA%22%5D&heroEntityKey=urn%3Ali%3Afsd_profile%3AACoAADduMTIB9TST9L7P_0rmi5zV-zWAq8e1CWA&keywords=vladimir%20jelle%20lagerweij&position=0&searchId=c1e3c074-4898-477b-9b11-7eac36007c4e&sid=Eau&update=urn%3Ali%3Afs_updateV2%3A(urn%3Ali%3Aactivity%3A7075506794894118912%2CBLENDED_SEARCH_FEED%2CEMPTY%2CDEFAULT%2Cfalse)) for the Honours projects in our entire faculty!!!
 Many congrats!